 4. In the above-shown box, set the Value data to yes and click OK.
 You may now close the Registry Editor and reboot to get results.

-FIX 3: Restart Windows Services
+3] Restart these Windows Services

 Open Services Manager and ensure that the following Services are started.
 If they are already running, Restart them.